MattiaCastelmare/RP_project/README.md

 ```sh
 source devel/setup.bash
 ```
-1) Open a terminal go into the catkin_icp_ws and source it then run:
+1) Open a terminal go into the ~/catkin_icp_ws/ and source it then run:
    ```sh
    roscore
    ```
-2) Open a terminal go into the catkin_icp_ws and source it then run:
+2) Open a terminal go into the ~/catkin_icp_ws/ and source it then run:
    ```sh
    cd ~/src/RP_project/02_icp_localization/
    ```